What are benefits-in-kind?

-HMRC provide useful information about mobile phones on the GOV.UK website.
+HMRC provide useful information about mobile phones on GOV.UK.
 Although this is aimed at employers, it will also be useful to employees.

-If you work at home, see also the guidance in our section What if I incur expenses in relation to my job?.
+If you work at home, see also the guidance on the page What if I incur expenses in relation to my job?.